stwelgemoed/cliparoo-releases/README.md

 - Text (with automatic URL detection)
 - Images (with previews)
 - URLs and links
-- Files
 - Rich Text (RTF)
 - HTML content

 ### Smart Search & Organization
 - Powerful search to find items instantly
 - Automatic content categorization
-- History of up to 1,000 items
+- History of up to 1,000 items by default but configurable

 ### Keyboard-First Design
 - Global hotkeys for quick access